Over time, the Apple Watch has grown into quite the everyday heart rate monitor, with the new Series 5 packing a host of features on this front.

 When your heart beats, this flow, and by proxy the green light being absorbed, is greater.
 Between beats, meanwhile, it's less.
 In order to attain the most accurate BPM data, these LEDs flash hundreds of times per second.

-This technology is also used by the Apple Watch's Breathe app, which focuses the user on relaxing, as well as, new through watchOS 4, providing insight into the walking average BPM and heart rate variability.
+This technology is also used by the Apple Watch's Breathe app, which focuses the user on relaxing, as well as providing insight into the average BPM and heart rate variability.

 When wearing the Apple Watch, you're given continuous heart rate readings during exercise and can also view your average heart rate for the entire workout once you've finished.